gtoonstra/sqlineage/README.md

 - parent: The parent of the current block being output
 - table:  The table name that is selected from or inserted into (not always available)
 - alias:  The alias to refer to a subselect or CTE
+- query_alias: A reference to a query block
 - operation: The operation taking place in that SQL block
 - level:  The hierarchical level where the code was found, useful for subselects.